 To see the platform in action, check out this Jupyter notebook example, which walks through:

 Creating data repositories with Pachyderm and using Pachyderm data pipelines to prepare the data for training

-Building a model within the Determined platform, and using its Adaptive hyperparameter search to quickly find a high-performing model
+Building a model within the Determined platform, and using its efficient hyperparameter tuning to quickly find a high-performing model